nuagenetworks/topology-collector/README.md

 2. Install Ansible 2.1+ on the OpenStack Controller node
 3. Configure passwordless ssh from the OpenStack Conroller node to all compute nodes
 4. Update local variables (see below)
-5. Execute `ansible-playbook -i controller_hosts get_computes.yml` (Skip if you hand-edit `compute_hosts` or you have already run this step previously and no changes in the list of compute nodes are required.)
+5. Execute `ansible-playbook -i controllers get_computes.yml` (Skip if you hand-edit `hypervisors` or you have already run this step previously and no changes in the list of compute nodes are required.)
-6. Execute `ansible-playbook -i compute_hosts get_topo.yml`
+6. Execute `ansible-playbook -i hypervisors get_topo.yml`

 ## Details